 This pleasant 3.5 mile walk circles the attractive parishes of Goulceby and Asterby and takes you through gentle farmland, quiet lanes and along part of the Viking Way, offering stunning views over the Lincolnshire Wolds.

 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.

 (D/A) On leaving the Three Horse Shoes car park head across the bridge and turn first right onto the Viking Way.
-Keeping the stream on your right hand side continue along Butt Lane, turn right into Shop Lane and continue until you reach the stile at the end of Shop Lane.
+Keeping the stream on your right hand side continue along Butt Lane, turn right into Shop Lane and continue to the public footpath heading straight on at the end of Shop Lane.

-(1) Cross the stile and continue on the Viking Way, still keeping the stream on your right hand side until you reach Asterby Lane.
+(1) Continue on the Viking Way, still keeping the stream on your right hand side Cross the tarmac drive and continue until you reach Asterby Lane.
 If time permits take the opportunity to turn right and climb the steps to a reservoir which abounds with birdlife.

 (2) Turn left and follow Asterby Lane towards St Peter's Church, Asterby.
 Extra care should be taken at this point as there is a blind bend and the road is narrow.
 Continue for about half a mile until you reach the Top Lane road junction and turn right onto the marked footpath towards Red Hill.
 Continue on this footpath until you reach the Red Hill Nature Reserve and SSSI Meadow.